Onboarding

 🔹 Step 3: Putting the study on SONA

-- You can read the SONA handbook for detailed procedures.
+- Read the SONA handbook for detailed procedures

-&SONAID=%SURVEY_CODE%. - Active Study? = Yes; Automatic Credit Granting = Yes.
-Everything else can be left as it is.
+https://metaforge.live/?run=YOUR_PROJECT_ID&SONAID=%SURVEY_CODE% - Set Active Study? = Yes and Automatic Credit Granting = Yes

-- Copy your SONA experiment ID and credit token into the Expeiemnt Options > Deploy menu under SONA Credit.
+- Copy your SONA experiment ID and credit token into the redirect URL.
 See highlighted section below:

 🔹 Step 4: Test the Study

-- Add parameters to the URL to simulate real participants:
+- Add test parameters to simulate real participants:

 - Confirm: